cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 it determines this directory using the environment variable APPDATA, and then the CrypTool program directory pse\ is copied completely into the user-application directory.
-These user-individual keys have the following benefits
+These user-individual keys have the following
+benefits:
-- there is no need any more for write access to parts of the program directory,
+- There is no need any more for write access to parts of the program directory,
-- most (all) read and write problems in multi-user environments should be solved so [see chapter 4.5.b)], and
+- Most (all) read and write problems in multi-user environments should be solved so [see chapter 4.5.b)], and
-- when a new installation is done, the user-individual keys are not overwritten.
+- When a new installation is done, the user-individual keys are not overwritten.

 You can enforce the old behavior if you set the registry entry HKEY_CURRENT_USER\Software\CrypTool\Settings\UserKeyStore\UseUserKeyStore